cloudera-cemea/CDF_vHOL/README.md

 | <img src="images/info-icon.png" alt="info" style="width:16px;height:auto;"> Congratulations, you've completed Lab 1!
 Here's what you accomplished: you deployed a realtime flow that is reading Syslog data and publish every event, serialized in Avro and JSON formats, into 2 different Kafka topics. |
 | ---- |

-> Congratulations, you've completed Lab 1!
-Here's what you accomplished: you deployed a realtime flow that is reading Syslog data and publish every event, serialized in Avro and JSON formats, into 2 different Kafka topics.

 ## Lab 2: Streaming Analytics with Cloudera Stream Processing